Alanf718/Apollo-GraphQL-Demo/README.md

 # ApolloVsRelay
-A Repository with examples that explore the differences and benefits between using a Apollo/Redux client vs Relay in a stack that uses graphql
+A Repository with examples that demos Apollo + GraphQL with some Redux